-Oral presentation at XIX World Congress of CIGR in Antalya, Greece.
+Oral presentation and full paper at XIX World Congress of CIGR in Antalya, Turkey.

 Agrinnotech designed and tested the practical emission measurement system.